aaaa5/shouth/content/servicePages/tms-therapy.md

 ## IS TMS COVERED BY INSURANCE?

-Both private and public insurers are determining eligibility for TMS on an individual basis.
-However, until TMS is accepted more widely as a medically necessary treatment, insurance coverage will most likely not be authorized.
-South Shore Neuropsychiatric Center will work closely with patients and insurers to determine coverage.
+Almost all major insurance providers authorize TMS.
+As an out-of-network provider, we’re able to negotiate single-case coverage for TMS with most private plans if the treatment is deemed medically necessary and patient meets clinical criteria.

+If insurance coverage isn’t an option, we can also work with you to develop an out-of-pocket payment plan to cover the cost of treatment.
+Contact us to learn more.